leo-lox/camelus/README.md

 ### 4.1 Login, Registration, and Providers

-For handling login, registration, and state management, a **Provider** is utilized to manage state and share data across widgets.
+For handling login, registration and state management a **Provider** is utilized to manage state and share data across widgets.
 Providers make data easily accessible throughout the app and keep it in sync across different parts of the UI.

 **Overview**: The app includes a login and registration flow where users input their credentials.
 These credentials are validated and authenticated.
-Once authenticated, the user receives a token, which is securely stored locally or in memory, allowing the user to remain logged in even after restarting the app.
+Once authenticated, the user receives a token which is securely stored locally or in memory.
+The user is logged in even after restarting the app.

 To manage and propagate authentication data throughout the app, **ChangeNotifier** is used as follows: